Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

     :width: 600px
 |

-Next we generate the eCDFs to assess how many positive detections each model yields as a function of probability prediction, both for the candidate catalogs (saved before, the positively classified objects in the NDWFS Bootes field) and the LAB training instances that were also positively classified.
+Next, we generate empirical cumulative distribution functions (eCDFs) to evaluate how many positive detections each model produces as a function of predicted probability—both for the candidate catalogs (the positively classified objects in the NDWFS Boötes field saved earlier) and for the LAB training instances that were also positively classified.

 .. code-block:: python